As we head into July, this might be the last of the late-spring produce. I’ll miss it… until next year of course!

 Based on this week’s bounty, here are a few tips and tricks for your kitchen (and CSA) toolbox:

 - How to roast vegetables you don’t necessarily love: Roasting is a great way to enjoy vegetables you may not love as much as you could.
 Just chop the vegetables into a bite size, season them with salt, pepper and/or your favourite spices, add a bit of fat like ghee, butter, coconut oil or red palm oil, or water or stock (if avoiding oil) and roast at 400 or 425 F.

-- Check out my post with tips and advice for getting your kids or partner to love vegetables more!
+- Check out my post with tips and advice for getting your family to love vegetables more!

 Did you sign up for a CSA share this season?
 What’s in your local basket?